 Linda B. Segre Linda B. Segre was appointed a director in 2020.
 She is a member of the Board of Directors of Callaway Golf Company (NASDAQ:ELY) where she is chair of the compensation and management succession committee.
-She is also a member of the Board of Directors of Pecan Grove Farms and Schwab Charitable.
-From 2009 until 2016 she was with Diamond Foods Age: 60 (NASDAQ:DMND) where she served as Executive Vice President, Chief Strategy and People Officer.
-Before joining Diamond Foods, Ms. Segre served as Managing Director of Google.org and prior to that as Vice President and Managing Director of The Boston Consulting Group's San Francisco Office.
-Director Since: 2020 Ma Course halds a design in a second so it has a descined being from Obself and their sortions M.D.A. from the Obself and Board Committee: • Compensation Ms. Segre holds a degree in economics with academic distinction from Stanford University and an M.B.A. from the Stanford Graduate School of Business.
+She is also a member of Age: 60 the Board of Directors of Pecan Grove Farms and Schwab Charitable.
+From 2009 until 2016 she was with Diamond Foods (NASDAQ:DMND) where she served as Executive Vice President, Chief Strategy and People Officer.
+Before joining Diamond Director Since: 2020 Foods, Ms. Segre served as Managing Director of Google.org and prior to that as Vice President and Managing Director of The Boston Consulting Group's San Francisco Office.
+Board Committee: Compensation Ms. Segre holds a degree in economics with academic distinction from Stanford University and an M.B.A. from the Stanford Graduate School of Business.
 Bruce C. Taylor Bruce C. Taylor was appointed a director in 2001.
 Mr. Taylor founded Taylor Fresh Foods, a \$4 billion producer of salads, fresh vegetables and healthy fresh food, in 1995 and serves as Chairman and CEO.
-Age: 64 Mr. Taylor received a Bachelor of Science degree (Business) and a Bachelor of Arts degree (Development Studies) from the University of California Berkeley and a Masters in Business Administration from Harvard University.
-Director Since: 2001 Board Committee: • Nominating and Corporate Governance
+Age: 64 ABC: 01 Mr. Taylor received a Bachelor of Science degree (Business) and a Bachelor of Arts degree (Development Studies) from the Director Since: 2001 University of California Berkeley and a Masters in Business Administration from Harvard University.
+Board Committee: Nominating and Corporate Governance Governance